jacopofar/geoshiny/README.md

 # TODO

 - [x] "Proper" automated tests with a reasonable data fixture
-- [ ] Examine the possibility of removing GDAL or making it optional, it's a pain to install
+- [x] Examine the possibility of removing GDAL or making it optional, it's a pain to install
 - [ ] Add labeling/text
 - [ ] XKCD style output (from matplotlib, should work out of the box)
+- [ ] layers/pipelines to further process the output
 - [ ] Offer both async and sync access if possible, hiding the loop to sync users
 - [ ] Visual comparison of output images (may require opencv as a test dependency, is it worth it?)
 - [ ] Helper to generate world files (https://en.wikipedia.org/wiki/World_file)
 - [ ] 3D output (check QGIS formats / glTF)
 - [ ] tileset output?
 - [ ] Create and document helpers to make the usage simpler (once the interface is stabilized)
-- [ ] Exmaples and screenshot gallery
+- [ ] Examples and screenshot gallery
 - [ ] Spatialite support?
 - [ ] Optional pipeline definition interface to combine processing steps?
 - [ ] Graph functionalities (e.g. show road distance from a set of POI) ?